Mohammadimh76/Mohammadimh76.github.io/_pages/projects.md

     <div class="pub-desc">
       <ul>
-          Engineered a containerized U-Net medical imaging application with a FastAPI backend and intuitive UI for semantic segmentation of breast cancer pathology.
+          <li>Engineered a containerized U-Net medical imaging application with a FastAPI backend and intuitive UI for semantic segmentation of breast cancer pathology.</li>
         </ul>
     </div>